KshitijKapoor8/KshitijKapoor8/README.md

 #### I love computer systems

 - 🔭 I’m currently working on...
+    - Working on [TAOS](https://github.com/TAOS-Labs/TAOS), a Plan-9 and Mach inspired operating system written from scratch in **Rust**
-    - Programming software limits for current for a Formula SAE racecar using the STM32 microcontroller
+    - Multiplexing CAN messages for many sensors for a Formula SAE Racecar
     - Implementing a modified **XMODEM** protocol to send files to and from the racecar over 915Mhz radio
-    - Working on [taos](https://github.com/pgosar/TAOS), an operating system written from scratch in **rust**

 - 📫 How to reach me: Message me on discord *@shimadashimado*, or email me at *kshitij@utexas.edu*
 - 💪🏽 I love hackathons!
 Here are some of my projects
     - I helped make [nectar](https://devpost.com/software/nectar-zmuwce) 🍯, a chrome extension which analyzes amazon products' sustainability, in **React** and **Express** with my friends, and we won first overall at Hack the Future 2023